gravitl/netmaker-docs/advanced-client-install.rst

 **Install Command:** The CLI command to register with the server using the enrollment key, and join the networks

-For first time installations, you can run the Install Command.
+For first-time installations, you can run the Install Command.
 For additional networks, simply run ``netclient join -t <enrollment key>``.

 Managing Netclient